Brayconn/AllSeeingEye/Modding101.md

 As with all of Pixel's newer games, Guxt uses pxtone files for its music.
 Hoever, the version of the pxtone.dll it uses is so old that modern songs probably won't work.

-To fix this, simply replace the dll with a newer version.
+To fix this, you'll need to apply a hex patch to your game, and replace the dll with a newer version.
+The hex patch can be found in my folder of [Guxt Patches](https://www.dropbox.com/sh/irevah4xviujcfk/AADKg5LLmt36lczgwFdLIfPja?dl=1) (Fix_New_Pxtone_dll.txt), and be applied with [BPP](https://github.com/Brayconn/BPP).
-The `pxtoneWin32.dll` file included with new versions of [pxtone collage](https://www.cavestory.org/pixels-works/pxtone-collage.php) is the one you're looking for.
+As for the dll, the `pxtoneWin32.dll` file included with new versions of [pxtone collage](https://www.cavestory.org/pixels-works/pxtone-collage.php) is the one you're looking for.